-This post was last updated on October 7, 2020.
+This post was last updated on September 6, 2022.

 What is a splash page?

-A splash page is often confused with a landing page or homepage - but while these three web design assets share similar forms, they have very different functions on a live website.
-A landing page is a destination, a single page that’s used to get visitors to complete an action and click through to an end goal.
+Many web users confuse a splash page with a landing page or homepage, but while these three web design assets share similar forms, they perform different functions on a live website.
+A landing page is a destination, a single page that gets visitors to complete an action or click through to an end goal.
 Your homepage acts as your website’s main page.

 Advertise a launch or event